tienpham94/LUT-software-skills-frontend/learning-diary.md

 ####  Menu Overlay & Responsiveness

+This section is mainly about implementing menu overlay and responsiveness of the menu on different screen sizes.
 I learned that to have opacity for element we can use opacity css property:
 ```
 opacity: 0.9;